CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/Challenge-1.md

 * Significant decline in sales and profits last year.
 * A high number of returns—partly due to defective or delayed items, partly due to "return kings" among customers, and also from some suppliers.
+* Woodgrove needs to analyze their historical data to identify patterns in their business challenges.

 ## Data diagram